-Credits are recognized for results of volunteer activities organized by the School of Hospitality & Tourism Management.
+Credits are recognized for the results of volunteer activities designated by the School of Hospitality and Tourism.

-Information on the application procedures for credit recognition and other relevant issues is available at the Faculty Office of the School of Hospitality & Tourism Management.
+Information on the volunteer hosting organizations, the participation procedures, the application procedures for credit recognition and other relevant issued is available at the Faculty Office of the School of Hospitality and Tourism.